phiresky/minimal-typescript-jspm-react/README.md

 	```
 7. run `typings install --save --ambient react` and `... react-dom`

 Now run a webserver with `python3 -m http.server` and open <http://localhost:8000>.
-You should see "Hello World" displayed.
+You should see "Hello World" and the time displayed.